Meet our team on Whitebait Connection coordinators around the country!

 Amy Hardy

-Gisborne Regional Manager
+Gisborne Regional Coordinator

 This work enables Amy to grow her passion and commitment for educating children and the wider community about environmental conservation and engaging individuals towards sustainable development.